tlee0818/data-visualizer/README.md

 You can make new FrameworkImage class, if you have all those 4 arugments.
 Then, you just need to return it as an output of **queryImage**.

 ## How to Implement Your Own Display Plugin
+specs are mentioned in comments as well.
+#### Data Plugin
+- getDataPluginName: () => string
+- - this returns the name of the plugin

+- queryImage: (keyword: string) => Promise<FrameworkImage>
+- - this querys an image with the keyword param. it returns a promise that returns an image. if an error occurs, it returns an image with the name of the error

+#### Display Plugin
+- getChart: (image: FrameworkImage) => string
+- - gets the chart @param image color density values as html string
+- onRegister: (framework: ColorFramework) => void
+- - Called (only once) when the plug-in is first registered with the framework, giving the plug-in a chance to perform any initial set-up such as loading the javascript
+- getDisplayPluginName: () => string
+- - returns the name of the string